Dmitry-Perexozhev/Task-Manager/README.md

 </div>

-Task Manager is a Dajngo-based web application that enables users to build work processes more efficiently
+Task Manager is a Dajngo-based web application that enables users to build work processes more efficiently You can see the application in action by visiting this link: <a href="http://194.87.99.31:8000/" target="_blank">Task Manager</a>
 ### Key Features:

 - Set tasks, statuses, labels